 If a member of the committee is disqualified for any reason from such service, he or she will be replaced by another member of the Committee on Adjudication.
 In exceptional cases where no alternative member of the committee is available, the Committee of Six will appoint a substitute from the faculty at large.

 d.
-The Committee on Admission and Financial Aid.
-The Committee on Admission and Financial Aid consists of four members of the faculty appointed by the Committee of Six for three-year terms, four students serving two-year terms to be chosen as described below and, as members ex officio, the dean of admission and financial aid (secretary of the committee), the dean of admission, the dean of financial aid, and the dean of students.
+The Committee on Admission and Financial Aid The Committee on Admission and Financial Aid consists of four members of the faculty appointed by the Committee of Six for three-year terms, four students serving two-year terms to be chosen as described below and, as members, ex officio, the dean of admission and financial aid (secretary of the committee), the dean of admission, the dean of financial aid, and the chief student affairs officer.
 One of the faculty members is appointed by the Committee of Six as chair, normally after a year of service.
 It is hoped that different areas of the curriculum will be represented by the faculty members on the committee.
-The president will meet with the committee either at its invitation or on his initiative.
+The president will meet with the committee either at its invitation or on his or her initiative.